mcross50/hello-world/README.md

 # hello-world

-Guess what this is going to do???
+You will never guess what this program is about to do!

+I am a humble database developer who likes to learn new technologies.